stone-zeng/stone-zeng.site/src/posts/2021-05-25-tensor-network-1/index.md

 $$ C_{abc} = \sum_k A_{abk} B_{kc} \eqqcolon A_{abk} B_{kc} $$

-The result is a rank-3 tensor, as the repeated index $k$ is summed over (3 = 3 + 2 - 2).
+The result is a rank-3 tensor, as the repeated index $k$ is summed over (3 = 3 + 2 &minus; 2).
 Note that we have omitted the summation symbol here, which is called the **Einstein notation**.

 We can contract more than one indices as well: